 To receive Heels and a Tiara FOR FREE, simply subscribe

 to my newsletter and it's all yours.
-Don't worry, you can
+Remember, you can unsubscribe at any time.

 A mother who’s putting the hard word on her to get married, and a gene pool that’s ankle deep at best?
 Will six months in the city be long enough to find a husband who’s not related before the ceremony?

 Out from under their mother’s watchful eye, Janey and her sister Maria are making the most of everything late-seventies Melbourne has to offer.
 And with Maria’s Catholicism being mainly for show, there’s no one to put the brakes on the lifestyle their mother had hoped to forestall when she’d sent the younger girl along as a chaperone of sorts.